ianyepan/top-70-leetcode-questions/src/Counting Bits/README.md

 ## Question:

+This problem is categorized as Easy because it can be solved by simply iterating with `__builtin_popcount()`.
+Below I walk through the optimal solution, which is around entry-level Medium difficulty.

 We may solve this problem using a combination of bit manipulation and DP.
 Intuition: for any number x, its number of bits would the number of bits of x right-shifted by one, i.e. (x >> 1), **plus** whether x's